Common questions about electric vehicle reform

 Please click here to view the guidelines and eligibility for a $3000 rebate.

-Full electric and hydrogen fuel cell electric vehicles will be given access to transit T2 and T3 lanes from 1 November 2021 until at least 31 October 2022.
+Full electric and hydrogen fuel cell electric vehicles will be given access to transit T2 and T3 lanes until 31 October 2023, unless revoked earlier.

 For questions about eligibility, please contact Technical Enquiries at Transport for NSW: